f-person/git-blame.nvim/README.md

 `:GitBlameCopySHA` copies the SHA hash of current line's commit into the system's clipboard.

+#### Copy Commit URL
+`:GitBlameCopyCommitURL` copies the commit URL of current line's commit into the system's clipboard.

 ## Statusline integration
 The plugin provides you with two functions which you can incorporate into your statusline of choice: